dasein108/mcp-cw-graph/docs/smart_contract.md

 - Always test transactions on testnet before mainnet deployment
 - Cyberlinks have both numeric IDs and formatted IDs (e.g., "Post:1")
 - Type changes and link changes (from/to) are not allowed after creation
+- The contract supports semantic cores for predefined type systems

 ### Time Query Differences

 The contract provides two different time-based query methods:

 1. **cyberlinks_by_owner_time**

    - Only returns cyberlinks CREATED within the specified time range
    - Uses only the creation timestamp
    - More efficient for finding new cyberlinks